Dianne Wallace School of Dance is a ballet school for children & adults

 Dianne Wallace has been teaching ballet for over 20 years.
 She is a Registered ballet teacher and holds the Royal Academy of Dance Teaching Diploma.
 Dianne trained under RAD examiners – Barbara Petty and Barbara Everson as well as Rowena Jackson, Phillip Chatfield and Russell Kerr who has been described as New Zealand’s greatest living theatrical artist.

-As well as the many years evolved with ballet Dianne has also studied historical dance from the Renaissance and Baroque periods from teachers in Wellington, Australia and the USA.
+As well as the many years involved with ballet Dianne has also studied historical dance from the Renaissance and Baroque periods from teachers in Wellington, Australia and the USA.

 During the 1980s she was a Dance Mistress of the ‘Kynges Companye’ and was co-founder of ‘The Companie of Early Danse’.
 In addition to dance, Dianne Wallace is a qualified kingergarten teacher and is supervisor of a community pre-school.